r0mz32/foreground-objects-recognition/README.md

-In this project, I considered background subtraction techniques to identify foreground objects and annotate them by adjusting contrast and blurring the background.
+In this project, I considered background subtraction techniques to identify foreground objects and annotate them by reducing contrast and blurring the background.

 Results: